Skip to main content

 Advantages & Drawbacks of BioRePeel

 Advantages: Minimal downtime with only slight flaking for 1-2 days.
 Immediate brightening effect after the first session.
 Safe for all skin types including darker skin tones.
 Can be done frequently for ongoing maintenance and glow.
+Useful when you need skin to look fresher without planning a visible peel week.
+Often a smart first peel for cautious clients who want to test professional exfoliation before stronger correction.
 Considerations: Less effective for deep hyperpigmentation or severe acne scarring.
 Multiple sessions needed for cumulative results.
 Results are more gradual compared to deeper peels.

 Advantages & Drawbacks of VI Peel

 Advantages: Addresses deeper concerns like melasma, acne scars, and sun damage.
 Specialized formulations available for different skin types and concerns.
 More dramatic results per individual treatment session.
 Contains retinoids and growth factors for enhanced skin renewal.
+Often the better fit when pigment correction matters more than avoiding downtime.
+Good option when a provider wants a more corrective peel plan with clear post-care structure.
 Considerations: 3-7 days of visible peeling requiring social downtime.
 Requires careful post-care including strict sun avoidance.
 Not appropriate for very sensitive skin without proper assessment.

 Expert Recommendation